 The world of cosplay is full of fun characters and exciting adventures.
-When it comes to choosing a character to play, you want to make sure that every element of your costume accurately portrays the character from head to toe.
+When it comes to choosing your cosplay character, you want to make sure that every element of your costume portrays the character accurately from head to toe.

-Since horns are a dramatic and often used aspect of character design and can dramatically increase the appearance of a cosplay helmet, it makes sense to know how to make a pair using foam.
-From mythical legends to demonic characters, there are lots of ways to use this element to your advantage when playing a character.
+Since horns can dramatically increase the appearance of a cosplay helmet, it makes sense to know how to make a pair using foam.
+From mythical legends to demonic characters, there are many ways to use this element to your advantage.
 Let’s take a closer look at how to make cosplay horns using foam.

 Preparation is Key

-Jumping straight to making your cosplay is going to result in a subpar finished product.
-To prevent having to restart from scratch, you’re going to want to make sure you have a plan and all of the right materials and supplies before you get started.
+Jumping straight into making your cosplay is going to result in a subpar finished product.
+To prevent having to restart from scratch, you will want to make sure you have a plan and the right supplies before you get started.

 Make a Pattern

-The first step in how to make cosplay horns is to create your pattern.
-You will need to have an idea of the character you are portraying to make sure the pattern matches the style of their horns.
-Once you know the character and what their horns look like, you can start working on the pattern.
+The first step to make cosplay horns is to create a pattern.
+You will need to have an idea of the character to make sure the pattern matches the style of their horns.
+Once you know what their horns look like, you can start working on the pattern.
 If you are not great at drawing and your character is a particularly popular one in the cosplay world, you may be able to find a pattern pre-drawn online.

 To create the pattern, you will need a marker, tracing paper, and scissors to cut out the pattern.

 On a flat surface, draw the shape of the horns on the tracing paper.
-Most horn shapes are easy enough to draw however so you may just need to give it a few tries to get it right.
-Make sure the two separate pieces are equal in size in terms of width and length to get a proper outcome for the end result.
-If you need to use a tape measure for this part, go ahead since you want them to be the same size when you are done.
+Most horn shapes are easy to draw, but you may need to give it a few tries to get it right.
+Make sure the two separate pieces are equal in size in terms of width and length for a proper outcome.
+If you want both sides to be the same size, feel free to use a tape measure.
 Once you have the pattern traced on the paper, you can cut it out with scissors.

-You will need essentials such as a blade to cut the foam, marker, glue, contact cement or liquid latex, paper towels, paint, and a paintbrush.
-You will also need something to secure the horns to which will allow you to wear them on your head such as a plain headband.
-Make sure the headband is thick enough to hold the width of the horns.
+For this project, you will need essentials, such as a blade to cut the foam, a marker, glue, contact cement or liquid latex, paper towels, paint, and a paintbrush.
+You will also need something to secure the horns on your head, like a headband.
+Make sure the headband will be thick enough to hold the width of the horns.

 Making Your Foam Horns

-Now that you have your supplies and your pattern, you are ready to really get started on this project.
+Now that you have your supplies and your pattern, you are finally ready to get started on this project.

 Trace and Cut Foam

-Using your pattern placed over the foam, trace the horn shape onto the foam with a marker.
-You will then cut out the pieces with a box cutter or scissors if you are working with thin enough foam.
-If you are looking to glue pieces together to create a thicker foam, you will need to cut out duplicate pieces so you can glue them together.
-Even if the foam you are using is relatively thick, it is still a good idea to glue two separate pieces together because it creates a 3D look instead of a flat look.
+Place your pattern on the foam and trace the horn shape with a marker.
+You can then cut out the pieces with a box cutter or sharp knife.
+If you are gluing pieces together to create a thicker piece, you will need to cut out multiple pieces so you can glue them together.

 Glue Layers Together

 The next step in how to make cosplay horns is to glue the pieces together.
-You can use a range of solutions here such as hot glue, liquid latex, or contact cement to glue the pieces together.
-The important thing is that you use enough to get a secure hold.
-You should also make sure you give the horns enough time to dry without touching them to solidify their hold.
+Even if the foam you are using is relatively thick, it is still a good idea to glue two separate pieces together because it creates a 3D look instead of a flat look.
+You can use a range of solutions here such as hot glue, liquid latex, or contact cement to adhere the pieces together.
+The important thing is that you use enough to create a secure hold.
+Be sure to give the horns sufficient time to dry to solidify the hold.

-Once you have the duplicate pieces all glued together in the shape of the horns, you want to mark the bottom of the foam horns as to where you will glue the base.
-This will help later on to make sure the horns stay upright in the right direction for your character portrayal.
+Once you have the pieces glued together as needed, you will want to mark the bottom of the foam horns where they will be glued to the base.
+This will help later on to make sure the horns stay upright for your portrayal.

 The Final Touches